 The Commonwealth has provided an initial payment of \$14.2 million as the "Upfront Payment".
-In variation to the agreement to 2,000 persons an additional upfront payment of \$5.15m will be provided to the Northern Territory.
-The purpose of the Upfront Payment is to cover an initial schedule of agreed capital works required to ensure the accommodation and on ground infrastructure is up to standard, commencement of recruitment strategy and sufficient cash flow to cover any upfront or immediate costs experienced by the Northern Territory in delivering its responsibilities under the Schedule.
+In variation to the agreement to 2,000 persons an additional upfront payment of \$5.15m was provided to the Northern Territory in May 2021.
+The purpose of these Upfront Payments was to cover an initial schedule of agreed capital works required to ensure the accommodation and on ground infrastructure is up to standard, commencement of recruitment strategy and sufficient cash flow to cover any upfront or immediate costs experienced by the Northern Territory in delivering its responsibilities under the Schedule.

-One fifth of the amount of the Upfront Payment will be deducted from the total monthly payments made under the other three components for the December, January, February, March and April monthly payments.
+One fifth of the amount of the Upfront Payment was deducted from the total monthly payments made under the other three components for the December 2020, January, February, March and April 2021 monthly payments.